How To Visit Arches National Park In The Winter

 Well, it all started about 300 million years ago when the area was covered by the sea.

-If you need a break from the reading
+If you need a break from the reading check out our video from our most recent trip to this red rock playground.

 The park has just one primary road which winds its way through all the sites and dead ends at Devils Garden.
 There are two spur roads that will take you to Delicate Arch and Double Arch which are both dead ends as well.